dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

 #### Iterator

-Let’s go back to our goal to write an iterator and break the above test apart.
+Let's go back to our goal to write an iterator and break the above test apart.

-First, we’ll declare an `EventLogRecord` class that encapsulates the the auto-incremented record ID, the event source and the record data itself.
+First, we'll declare an `EventLogRecord` class that encapsulates the the auto-incremented record ID, the event source and the record data itself.

 {% highlight java %}
 public static class EventLogRecord {